MicrosoftDocs/power-platform/power-platform/admin/managed-environment-enable.md

 ## Enable Managed Environments using PowerShell

-Admins can use PowerShell to enable the Environments property for an environment.
+Admins can use PowerShell to enable Managed Environments for an environment.

 Here's an example PowerShell script that calls the API to enable Managed Environments: